IMAGINE-Consortium/imagine/doc/source/components.rst

 Galaxy (or galaxy) centre, with the :math:`z` coordinate giving the distance to the midplane.

-For constructing a grid with uniformly-distributed coordinates one can use the :py:class:`imagine.fields.grid.UniformGrid` that accompanies IMAGINE.
+To construct a grid with uniformly-distributed coordinates one can use the :py:class:`imagine.fields.grid.UniformGrid` that accompanies IMAGINE.
 For example, one can create a grid where the cylindrical coordinates are equally spaced using::